nnat3/code-challenge-3/README.md

  Simple Blog/Post Manager

-This is a basic blog management web application built with vanilla JavaScript, HTML, and CSS.
+This is a basic blog management web application built with  JavaScript, HTML, and CSS.
 It allows users to:

 - View all blog posts
 - See post details